-OTHER SIGNIFICANT JOB ASPECTS Is subject to one-time and recurring training, certification and other requirements and standards mandated by the Commonwealth of Virginia and other proper authority.
-Is subject to hold-over or recall on a 24-hour basis for essential services and emergencies.
+OTHER SIGNIFICANT JOB ASPECTS Is subject to one-time and recurring training, certification and other requirements and standards mandated by the Commonwealth of Virginia and other proper authorities.
+Is subject to working rotating shifts and weekends and holidays and to holdover or recall on a 24-hour basis for essential services and emergencies.